swiftlang/swift-format/Documentation/Configuration.md

 *   `lineBreakBeforeEachArgument` _(boolean)_: Determines the line-breaking
     behavior for generic arguments and function arguments when a declaration is wrapped onto multiple lines.
 If true, a line break will be added before each argument, forcing the entire argument list to be laid out vertically.
-If false, arguments will be laid out horizontally first, with line breaks only being fired when the line length would be exceeded.
+    If false (the default), arguments will be laid out horizontally first, with line breaks only being fired when the line length would be exceeded.

 > TODO: Add support for enabling/disabling specific syntax transformations in